nonsequitur/smex/README.markdown

 The commands are displayed in an Ido completion buffer, ordered by relevance.
-The 7 most recently executed commands come first, the rest are sorted by frequency of use and in alphabetical order.
+The 7 most recently executed commands come first, the rest are sorted by frequency of use, command length and in alphabetical order.

 Ido completion in 10 seconds: Typing selects matching commands: e.g. 'lnmd' matches 'line-number-mode'. `C-s`/`C-r` switches to the